MGRayd/xmas-movies/README.md

-# Christmas Quiz App (React + Firebase)
+# Christmas Movie Database (React + Firebase)

-A festive Christmas-themed quiz application with a public quiz interface and an admin panel to manage questions and view results.
+A festive Christmas-themed movie database application where users can track, rate, and discover Christmas movies.

 ## Features

 - 🎄 Festive Christmas theme with snowfall animation
-- 🎮 Interactive quiz with timed questions
-- 🏆 Public leaderboard for players to compete
-- 🔐 Admin panel to manage questions and view results
+- 🎬 Track and rate your Christmas movie collection
+- 🔍 Search and discover Christmas movies using TMDB integration
+- 📊 Import movies from Excel spreadsheets
+- 🎲 Random movie picker for unwatched movies
 - 📱 Fully responsive design for all devices

 ## Quick Start